gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Machine Learning Engineer building Generative AI applications.
+I am currently building the tech needed for ai agents that can learn on the job like humans at <a href="https://versanovatech.com">Versanova</a>.
 I have previously worked as Scientist / ML Engineer for companies like Amazon, Yahoo and Binance.

 Recent